6 live EVM networks

 A narrow flow for approval review

 The product does three things: connect, review, and revoke.
-Nothing else needs custody or hidden signing.
+No account, no custody, and no third-party analytics SDK.

 01